Skip to Content

 Most license plates mount to the rear fender with several screws.
 Drilling holes in the fender will most likely be required.

-Parts needed to make dirt bike street legal
+Parts needed to build a supermoto that's street legal

 I know that was a lot to take in, so you should bookmark this page/website and come back to it throughout your build.
 If you just want to see all the parts involved in making a supermoto, here's a simple list (how far you want to go down it is your decision):